MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The explanation should highlight the main processing steps and business rules, such as the comprehensive validation procedures, security risk assessments, multi-service coordination, and error handling with rollback capabilities.

-1. Run the application to understand its current behavior.
+1. Run the application to gain an understanding of its current behavior.

     You have several options for running the application.
 For example: